apache/hudi/hudi-io/README.md

   - **Meta Index Block**: Index of meta blocks in "Non-scanned block" section, containing the start offset in the file, size of the block on storage, and the key of the meta block;
   - **File Info Block**: HFile information that is useful for scanning the key-value pairs;
-- **Trailer**: this section contains the information of all other sections and HFile versison for decoding and parsing.
+- **Trailer**: this section contains the information of all other sections and HFile version for decoding and parsing.
   This section is always read first when reading a HFile.

 Next, we describe the block format and each block in details.